Motivation

 text = "https://www.zappos.com/product/review/7153812/page/{insert}/orderBy/best"

-#Iterate over all posible URLs
+#Iterate over all possible URLs

 for i in range(1, 1000):